-- 3.1 The Guidelines are issued pursuant to Section 4A of the Labuan Financial Services Authority Act 1996 (LFSAA) for the purpose of specifying the requirements to be implemented by LFIs. - 3.2 Any person who fails to comply with the Guidelines may be subject to enforcement actions which include an administrative penalty under Section 36G of the LFSAA and/or any other enforcement action provided under the LFSAA, or other applicable laws governed by Labuan FSA.
+- 3.1 The Guidelines are issued pursuant to Section 4A of the Labuan Financial Services Authority Act 1996 (LFSAA) for the purpose of specifying the requirements to be implemented by LFIs. - 3.2 Any person who fails to comply with the Guidelines may be imposed with an administrative penalty under Section 36G of the LFSAA and/or other enforcement actions provided under the LFSAA.